 Stay In Old Centrum if you’re first-time tourists; you want to stay right at the heart of Amsterdam close to everything, in the most historic part of Amsterdam, close to Amsterdam Central Station;

-Best places to stay in Amsterdam Oude Centrum:
+Best places to stay in Amsterdam Oude Centrum for first-timers:

 The inner canal belt in Amsterdam are made up by four main canals including the Singel, Herengracht, Keizersgracht, and Prinsengracht.
 The Singel, is the mots innermost canal that dates back to medieval times.
 Here you can find the daily flower market, Bloemensingel, with floating shops sells Dutch tulips and souvenirs.